minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-tenant-expand.rst

    Similar to :mc-cmd:`~kubectl minio tenant expand --volumes`, but instead of specifying the total number of volumes for all MinIO servers, associate ``--volumes-per-server`` volumes to each server.

-   If the total number of volumes (:mc-cmd:`~kubectl minio tenant expand --volumes-per-server` multiplied by :mc-cmd:`~kubectl minio tenant expand --servers`) exceeds the number of unbound ``PVs`` available on the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PVs`` exist.
+   If the combined total number of volumes exceeds the number of unbound ``PVs`` available on the cluster, :mc:`kubectl minio tenant expand` hangs and waits until the required ``PVs`` exist.

 .. mc-cmd:: --namespace
    :optional: